GirishAgarwal007/react/README.md

 - Step 6: Provide pipeline syntax(groovy)
 - Step 7: Click on "Save"

-## setup of GitHub hook trigger for GITScm polling
+## Setup of GitHub hook trigger for GITScm polling

 When Jenkins receives a GitHub push hook, GitHub Plugin checks to see whether the hook came from a GitHub repository which matches the Git repository defined in SCM/Git section of this job.
 If they match and this option is enabled, GitHub Plugin triggers a one-time polling on GITScm.
 When GITScm polls GitHub, it finds that there is a change and initiates a build.